-In the Scenario of a Fire – Prepare and Plan Ahead
+In the Situation of a Fire – Prepare and Plan Ahead

-Other precautions include planning fire escape routes in your home.
-Design a strategy and make sure everybody in the house understands the fire escape routes – there should be two exits for each room in the home.
-It’s also necessary to have a planned meeting place outside so you know who gets out of the house and who is absent.
+Other precautions include outlining emergency routes in your residence.
+Design a plan and ensure everybody in the house understands the emergency fire escape routes – there should be two exits for each room in the home.
+Also, it’s essential to have a planned meeting place outside so you know who gets out of the house and who is absent.

-- Smoking: Cigars and cigarettes are extreme fire risks, and smoking outside is the perfect approach to prevent a house fire.
-When you smoke inside, see that you have deep ashtrays and that you never smoke in bed or while you’re lethargic.
-Also, never smoke inside if someone in the house is using oxygen as this is very explosive.
+- Smoking: Cigarettes and cigars are extreme hazards for fire, and taking your smoking outside is the best method to avoid a house fire.
+When you smoke inside, make sure you have ashtrays with deep walls and that you never smoke in bed or while you’re lethargic.
+Also, never smoke inside if someone in the house is on oxygen because this is highly explosive.

-- Children: Explain to your children that fire is not something to play with, and make sure to store your matches and lighters in a place that’s out of sight and out of reach.
+- Children: Train your kids that fire is not something to play with, and make sure to keep your lighters and matches in a spot that’s out of sight and out of reach.

-- Cooking: The kitchen is one of the more typical spots for a fire to happen.
-It’s critical to pay attention to what’s on the stove or in the oven, and if you have to leave, have somebody watch over it until you come back.
+- Cooking: The kitchen is one of the most common spots for a fire to happen.
+It’s important to pay attention to what’s in the oven or on the stove, and if you need to step out, have somebody keep an eye on it until you come back.